The Heat Network Regulations have changed – here’s our guide to compliance

 By 1st September 2022

-- Complete the installations of heat meters and temperature control devices in all buildings that fall into the Open class (if you’ve established it is technically feasible and cost-effective).
+- Complete the installations of final customer heat meters and temperature control devices in all buildings that fall into the Open class (if you’ve established it is technically feasible and cost-effective).

 A word on Brexit… do the Heat Network Regulations still apply?

 Yes.
-The Heat Network Regulations were originally introduced to implement an EU directive, but they are not set to change as a result of the UK leaving the EU.
-The government says they are a building block to wider work to introduce a legislative Heat Network Market Framework by 2022.
+The Heat Network Regulations were originally introduced to implement an EU directive, but they remain in force now that the UK has left the EU.

 How Concept can help